 Moving from animal to plant milks, these options do not fulfill the nutritional needs of a growing babies.
 Among other things, plant milks significantly lack vitamins and minerals.
 There are some exceptions such as specific soy formulas, but in general, plant work is not a suitable alternative to breast milk.

-Our conclusion is that feeding your baby exclusively with a substitutional non human-mammalian milk is not a good idea, even the ones closest to breast milk are still lacking important components.
+For all of these reasons, feeding your baby with a substitute non human-mammalian milk is not a good idea; even the ones closest to human breast milk are still lacking in other important components.

-Though industrially manufactured infant formula improves day by day in order to meet the nutritional requirements of babies, non-organic formulas can still contain harmful ingredients.
-Even organic formulas produced in the USA still include ingredients that have been banned in Europe.
-To avoid exposing your baby to these dangerous elements always make sure to read the formula's label carefully.
+Although industrially manufactured infant formulas improve every day to meet babies' nutritional needs, many non-organic formulas still contain harmful ingredients.
+Even organic formulas produced in the U.S. include ingredients that are banned in Europe.
+To avoid exposing your baby to these dangerous elements, always be sure to read the formula's label carefully.